mcihadkurel/Stayintouch/README.md

 - Create an account in heroku;
 - Inside the project folder run heroku create
-- Push the code to heroku git push heroku main
+- Push the code to heroku git push heroku master
 - Migrate your database heroku run rake db:migrateVisit your application heroku open

 TBA